Mauro Piacenza

-Mauro Piacenza JCD (born 15 September 1944) is an Italian prelate of the Catholic Church.
-A cardinal since 2010, he has served as Penitentiary Major of the Apostolic Penitentiary since his appointment by Pope Francis on 21 September 2013.
+Mauro Piacenza (born 15 September 1944) is an Italian prelate of the Catholic Church.
+A cardinal since 2010, he was Major Penitentiary of the Apostolic Penitentiary from 2013 to 2024.
 He was Prefect of the Congregation for the Clergy from 7 October 2010 to 21 September 2013. where he had been Secretary since 2007.
 At that Congregation, Pope Benedict XVI, according to one report, valued "his efficiency and in-depth knowledge of how the Congregation worked and its problems" and "his traditionalist ecclesiastical line of thought".

 Early life

-Piacenza was born in Genoa.
+Piacenza was born in Genoa on 15 September 1944.
 After studying at the Major Archiepiscopal Seminary of Genoa, he was ordained to the priesthood by Giuseppe Siri on 21 December 1969.
 He then completed his studies at the Pontifical Lateran University, where he obtained a doctorate summa cum laude in canon law.

 After serving as a parochial vicar, he worked as chaplain to the University of Genoa.
 Piacenza taught canon law at the Theological Faculty of Northern Italy and held several other posts, serving as the archbishop's press officer.
 He was the diocesan assistant of the ecclesial Movement of Cultural Commitment.
 He served as professor of contemporary culture and history of atheism at the Ligurian Higher Institute of Religious Studies as well as professor of dogmatic theology at the Diocesan Institute of Theology for the Lay "Didascaleion".
 He also taught theology at several state schools.
 He was made a canon of the Genoa Cathedral in 1986.